craftercms/docs/source/reference/project-tools/index.rst

 |

-For more information on what settings can be configured, see :ref:`newIa-studio-configuration` and :ref:`newIa-engine-configuration`
+For more information on what settings can be configured, see :ref:`studio-configuration` and :ref:`engine-configuration`

 ^^^^^
 Audit